-Keeping children safe in education, September 2016, Part 1 (16).
+Keeping children safe in education, September 2018, Part 1 (17).

 Staff should write the exact words used by the child.
-Any original notes/jottings/ reminders made by the adult must be stapled to the form as first-hand information that could be important if a case went to court.
+Any original notes/jottings/ reminders made by the adult must be included on CPOMs as first-hand information that could be important if a case went to court.

 Listening to Children and Receiving Disclosures

 We embrace our role as a listening school where children can discuss concerns with any member of staff or adult who works with them.
-(Appendix 5 omitted now…duplication!)

 Staff (teaching and support) will make time and be available should children approach them with a situation they are worried about.

 Concerns must be taken seriously and at face-value.
 It is easy to make speedy judgements based on previous knowledge of the child or young person.